Last month we introduced Drew version 1.6.

 Don’t want to use all these software smarts?
 You can turn them off per Company Style.

-Microsoft .NET is een framework (a collection of basic functionality) for Windows and other operating systems.
+Microsoft .NET is a framework (a collection of basic functionality) for Windows and other operating systems.
 Drew uses .NET so we don’t have to reinvent the wheel all the time.

 Previous versions of Drew required Microsoft .NET version 4.7.1.